Chrotesque/ci-portfolio-project-1/README.md

     #### **Limitations**
     - The final implementation of a carousel was born out of the frustration of not understanding keyframes from online examples, it was meant as placeholder and "good enough"-implementation until the very end when I would then decide to either finish the project or leave it be.
 It turned out better than anticipated and replaced the original carousel
-    - The lightbox feature used seemingly does not allow the use of the picture element, thus making it impossible to offer webp format for browsers that support it, specifically this line seems problematic:
+    - The lightbox feature used seemingly does not allow the use of the picture element, thus making it impossible to offer webp format for browsers that support it, specifically this line would simply not work:  `img.thumbnail:focus+.lightbox`
-        > img.thumbnail:focus+.lightbox

     <br>